kubermatic/docs/content/kubermatic/master/guides/service_account/using_service_account/_index.en.md

 You can see when a token was created and when will expire.

 ## Using service accounts with KKP
-Deleting a service account which was used in cluster creation does not affect the cluster, as the owner of the cluster is the user which created the service account.

 You can control service account access in your project by provided groups.
 There are three basic access level groups:
  - viewers